The Halloween Candy with the Lowest Sugar

 Unreal is a candy brand that strives to make your favorite chocolate sweets but without the sugar.
 These peanut butter cups only have 5 grams of sugar per cup—that’s more than 35 percent less sugar than the traditional variety.
 With fair trade, non-GMO, certified gluten-free ingredients, these chocolate peanut butter cups check all of the boxes.

 Skinny Dipped Almonds

 Skinny Dipped chocolate-covered espresso almonds are like eating chocolate-covered espresso beans and chocolate-covered almonds all in one bite.
 With just 6 grams of sugar, 5 grams of protein, and 2 grams of fiber per serving, these are a great snack for any chocolate lover.
 (Looking for more healthy-Halloween-treat options?
 Here are the healthier Halloween candy swaps.)

 Numa Good-For-You Nougats

-$13.49 (3 bags of 24 each)
+$14, 3 bags of 24 each

-Numa Chocolate Milk Nougat is a satisfyingly chewy, chocolatey, nutty, sweet candy.
-While Numa does have the most sugar of the candies listed here, two pieces are only 8 grams of sugar—that’s still 40 percent less than most other candy bars.
-Not to mention that the nougats are made with natural ingredients and contain essential vitamins and minerals and 4 grams of protein.
+Numa chocolate milk nougat is a satisfyingly chewy, chocolatey, nutty, sweet candy.
+While Numa does have the most sugar of the candies listed here, two pieces have only 8 grams of sugar—that’s still 40 percent less than most other candy bars.
+The nougats are made with natural ingredients and contain essential vitamins and minerals and 4 grams of protein.